ignytis/ignytis.github.io/content/posts/2025/05/06-linux-kernel-debugging-qemu/index.md

 This will display a TUI menu where you need to navigate to `Kernel hacking` (it must be the last item).
 Verify if `Kernel debugging` is enabled.
-Then go to `Compile-time checks and compiler options` &gt; `Debug information (Generate DWARF Version 5 debuginfo)` sub-level and set the `Generate DWARF Version 5 debuginfo` option.
+Then go to `Compile-time checks and compiler options` &gt; `Debug information` sub-level and set the `Generate DWARF Version 5 debuginfo` option.
 Now you can save the config and exit from configuration utility.

 ### Rename the kernel (optional)